Infinidat/infinimetrics-container/README.md

 ### Backup and restore commands in InfiniMetrics

-You can back up and restore the data collected by InfiniMetrics in order to move them between deployments, or just to perform backup for the data collected by InfiniMetrics.
+You can back up and restore the data collected by InfiniMetrics in order to move them between deployments, or to perform backup for the data collected by InfiniMetrics.

 **Backup**